-This course will equip the petrophysicist with the skills necessary to acquire and evaluate the essential data for each unconventional reservoir type and the reviewer to judge if petrophysical results are fit-for-purpose.
-The course outlines the geological, engineering and petrophysical characteristics and risks of each unconventional reservoir type.
-Types include Shale Gas (primary focus), Tight Gas, Oil Shale, Coal Bed Methane, Methane Hydrates, Geothermal and CO2 Sequestration.
-Armed with this knowledge the minimum petrophysical data sets and integration techniques required to estimate reserves and producibility are explained.
+This course will teach you how to acquire and evaluate the critical data for each major unconventional reservoir type and to judge if petrophysical results are fit for purpose.
+The course outlines the geological, engineering and petrophysical characteristics and challenges of each unconventional reservoir type including Shale Gas, Oil Shale (LTO), Tight Gas, Coal Bed Methane, Geothermal, CO2 Sequestration and Methane Hydrates.
+Armed with this knowledge the petrophysical data sets and integration techniques required to estimate reserves and producibility are explained.
 The course covers Quick Look to full mainstream integrated methods including how to recognise and avoid the common problems of petrophysical interpretation in unconventional reservoirs.
-Examples of common log analysis failings and the detailed, specific procedures designed to avoid them are explained simply and clearly.
+Examples of the common log analysis failings and the detailed, specific procedures designed to avoid them are explained simply and clearly.

 Designed for you, if you are...

-A petrophysicist seeking to future-proof your career with an essential petrophysical understanding of unconventional resources
+A petrophysicist seeking to future-proof your career with an essential understanding of the petrophysics of unconventional resources

-A geologist, operations geologist, structural geologist, geo-modeller, reservoir engineer, well test engineer, geophysicist or core analyst who will create or use petrophysical results for any unconventional resource
+A geologist, operations geologist, structural geologist, geo-modeller, reservoir engineer, well test engineer, geophysicist or core analyst who will create or use petrophysical results for unconventional reservoirs

-The relevant logging tools, core analysis, fracking and testing techniques are reviewed; however some familiarity with formation evaluation is desirable.
+Basic logs and core analysis, fracking and testing are reviewed, however a familiarity with these is desirable.
+Bring your laptop with MS Excel.

 How we build your confidence

-The petrophysical evaluation objectives are then clearly laid out within this framework which leads to the logical choice of data acquisition for that particular resource.
+The petrophysical evaluation objectives are then laid out within each framework which leads to the logical choice of data acquisition for each resource.

-Learning is consolidated by comparing and contrasting the cost-benefit of data acquisition schemes which are familiar to the class.
+Learning is consolidated by contrasting unconventional data acquisition and evaluation scheme with those familiar to the class.

-Data covered includes Drilling, Core, SCAL, LWD, LithoScanner, NMR, Dielectric, Sigma, Acoustic, Image-logs, MDTs, Fracking (process) and Testing.
-Recommendations for mudlogs, core, LWD, Wireline and testing are made for each resource type including special core analysis, where appropriate.
-Basic, expandable templates are provided for each resource type which may be implemented as xls sheets or as petrophysical software scripts.
-The course progresses via a series of interleaved theory, micro-practicals, demos, workshops and occasional movies to reinforce key facts.
+Data covered is exhaustive, including Drilling, Core, SCAL, LWD, LithoScanner, NMR, Dielectric, Sigma, Acoustic, Image-logs, MDTs, Fracking (process) and Testing.
+Recommendations for mudlogs, core, lab work, LWD, Wireline and testing are made for each resource type including special core analysis (SCAL), where appropriate.
+Basic, expandable petrophysical evaluation templates are provided which may be implemented as xls sheets or as petrophysical software user scripts.
+The course is delivered via a series of interleaved theory, micro-practicals, demos, workshops and movies to reinforce key facts.

 By the end of the course you will feel confident in your understanding of:

-The geological and physical nature of each major unconventional resource type
+The geological and detailed physical characteristic of each major unconventional resource type

-The mechanical/engineering setup that each type requires for development
+The mechanical / engineering setup each type requires for development

 The key data and evaluation necessary to develop and manage the resource cost-effectively

-The key stages and essential petrophysical techniques for each resource together with a basic appreciation of popular rival methods
+The key stages and essential petrophysical techniques for each resource together with a basic appreciation of the strenghts and weaknesses of existing popular methods

 How to check if received petrophysical results are fit-for-purpose or just a table of numbers